cmiles74/bishop-sample/README.md

 value of the to-do item, since the to-do item hasn't changed they match and the page can be safely served from cache.

-Using Bishop makes creating a web-service that treats HTTP as a first-class application protocol a straightforward and painless process.
+Bishop makes creating a web-service that treats HTTP as a first-class application protocol a straightforward and painless process.
 Take a look at the
 [sample code](https://github.com/tnr-global/bishop-sample/blob/master/src/com/tnrglobal/bishopsample/service.clj),
 we provide a handful of callback functions and the library handles the rest.